SimonePuel/Coseismic-Slip-Inversion/README.md

 All the material contained in this repository is open-source and can be distributed under the GNU General Public License v3.0.

-If you have any questions/suggestions or you are interested in this forward-inverse FE framework, please constact Simone Puel (spuel@utexas.edu).
+If you have any questions/suggestions or you are simply interested in this forward-inverse FE framework, please constact Simone Puel (spuel@utexas.edu).